hejthere/okashishop/README.md

-# Shopping Website - Okashi Shop
+# Shopping Wep application - Okashi Shop

-A web application built with React JS for people to shop online.
+A responsive web application built with React JS for people to shop online.

 ## Project preview